 Your treatment and associated fees will be discussed with you prior to the start of the treatment.
-Payment is required at the time of your appointment – we accept checks, cash, all major credit cards, Medicaid and most dental insurance.
+Payment is required at the time of your appointment – we accept checks, cash, all major credit cards, New York State Medicaid Managed Care Dental Plans and most dental insurance.
 You will be responsible for any balance that might not be covered by your insurance carrier.

-Touro Dental Health accepts cash, checks, all major credit cards, most insurance plans (subject to deductibles and co-payments, and certain guidelines) and New York State Medicaid.
+Touro Dental Health accepts cash, checks, all major credit cards, most insurance plans (subject to deductibles and co-payments, and certain guidelines) and New York State Medicaid Managed Care Dental Plans.
 It is each patient’s responsibility to know his/ her dental insurance benefits, please check with your employer or insurance plan with questions about coverage.

 Dental Medical Records

 The dental medical record, radiographic images, photographs, videos, models and other diagnostic aids relating to your treatment are the property of Touro Dental Health.
 You have the right to inspect such materials and to request a copy of your dental medical records and radiographic images.
 A small fee is required for copying these items.
 You may also request to have your dental radiographic images sent to another health care provider by signing a Release of Information form.
 Touro Dental Health complies with requirements of the Health Insurance Portability and Accountability Act (HIPAA).
 You will receive separate information, forms and consents in that regard.
 In addition, your dental medical record may be used for instructional and educational purposes.